Paul Morrow is a retired NYPD inspector, also an attorney, founder of OpsDesk.org.

 Unfortunately, a lot of law schools have moved, have become politicized as well.

-And you know, Hillary Clinton got every benefit of the doubt from the prosecutors to not even try to prosecute her.
+And, you know, Hillary Clinton got every benefit of the doubt from the prosecutors to not even try to prosecute her.

 And Donald Trump is just the opposite.

-And so I think this should be a case study of what not to do, of where our system has failed, of how you have uh political prosecutors at every level in New York State.
+And so I think this should be a case study of what not to do, of where our system has failed, of how you have political prosecutors at every level in New York State.

-Remember, Letitia James also ran for attorney general.
+Remember, Letitia James also ran for Attorney General.

 I think we just lost Bill Jacobson.

-Uh oh, you're there.
+Oh, you're there.

 Anyway, let's go to Senator Marco Rubio, I guess, who is with us.

-Uh let's go back to A. G of Arizona, former AG, uh Mark Bernovich is with us as well.
+Mark Bernovich is with us as well.

-And if hearing all these comments, I mean, I'm getting pinged left and right, and the anger and the outrage is very palpable and very, very real.
+And hearing all these comments, I mean, I'm getting pinged left and right, and the anger and the outrage is very palpable and very, very real.

-Uh and then I'm getting a series of other texts.
+And then I'm getting a series of other texts.

 I mean, he has been able to literally transcend, or as I've often been saying, he defies all conventional political gravity.